department-of-veterans-affairs/vagov-content/pages/disability/after-you-file-claim.md

 ---
 layout: page-breadcrumbs.html
-title: The VA Claim Process after You File Your Claim
+title: After You Apply for Disability Benefits
 display_title: After You File Your Claim
 description: Find out what happens after you file your VA disability claim, including how long you'll wait for a decision and what steps we take before the preparation for notification.
 order: 3